epicchainlabs/epicvault-js/CONTRIBUTING.md

    - Once your work is done, submit a **Pull Request (PR)** from this branch to either `dev` (for new features) or `master` (for bug fixes).

 During the development process, make sure to follow these guidelines:
-- **Format your code** using the linter: `npm run lint`.
+- **Format your code** using the linter: `pnpm run lint`.
-- **Ensure unit tests pass** by running `npm run test:unit`.
+- **Ensure unit tests pass** by running `pnpm run test:unit`.
 This will check that individual components function as expected.
-- **Before submitting your PR**, run `npm run test` to ensure all integration tests pass as well.
+- **Before submitting your PR**, run `pnpm run test` to ensure all integration tests pass as well.
 This helps to verify that the system works as a whole.
 Avoid running integration tests in "watch mode" since they interact with the blockchain and perform real transactions, which should only be done in the final test step.

 ### Submit Your Pull Request (PR)